louib/panbuild/README.md

 * debian packages (via debian `control` files);

 Panbuild aims to make Unix system package managers inter-operable, whether they are distribution agnostic (snap, flatpak) or distribution based (deb, rpm, pacman, Homebrew).
+The executable is portable and comes with an internal database of projects that can be installed through various build systems.

 ## Install